ATMO-IUP-UHEI/Shipbox_Pi_operations/Readme.md

 4. SpecOn_Autostart.py:
     + Python 3
     + RPi.GPIO package
+    + ping3 package
-    + Relais connected to pin 17
+    + Relais connected to pin 17 for the EM27 and pin 18 for the DOAS
     + Relais log can be found in '/home/shippi/Documents/Relais_log.txt'.
 This folder needs to exist.
 5. Trigger_Serial.py:
     + Python 3
     + pyserial package
     + Arduino connected via USB
     + Serial port needs to be defined.
-Default: '/dev/ttyACM1'.
+Default: '/dev/ttyUSB0'.
 Change if other port is used.
+    + Baudrate of serial: 9600.
+6. Check_device_status.py:
+    + Python 3
+    + ping3 package
+7. DOASOff.py:
+    + Python 3
+    + RPi.GPIO package
+    + Relais connected to pin 18
+8. DOASOn.py:
+    + Python 3
+    + RPi.GPIO package
+    + Relais connected to pin 18
+9. Reset_RTC.py:
+    + Python 3
+    + pyserial package

 ## Acknowledgement